Cosmetic Dentistry Plano

 Will Cosmetic Dentistry Improve My Oral Health?

-There is no doubt that whatever type of cosmetic procedure you have completed, your oral health will most certainly benefit.
+There is no doubt that whatever type of cosmetic procedure you choose, your oral health will most certainly benefit.
 Whether it is hiding cracks, chips, stains, or gaps in your smile, the chances of developing tooth decay, gum disease, or another dental problem are significantly reduced once you address them with cosmetic dentistry.

 How Long Does Each Treatment Take?

-It is natural that one of your questions might be to ask how long a particular treatment or procedure might take.
+Naturally, one of your questions might be to ask how long a particular treatment or procedure might take.
 Depending on what you choose, treatment timelines can vary, such as:

 • Metal-Free Restorations: There are various types of dental restorations, so depending on which one you have placed, it can take anywhere from one to two appointments.
 A traditional filling takes only one visit while a dental bridge or crown can take two or more.